reduxjs/redux/docs/introduction/why-rtk-is-redux-today.md

 Even for existing applications, we recommend at least switching out `createStore` for `configureStore` as the dev-mode middleware will also help you catch accidental mutation and serializability errors in existing code bases.
 We also want to encourage you to switch the reducers you are using most (and any ones you write in the future) over to `createSlice` - the code will be shorter and easier to understand, and the safety improvements will save you time and effort going forward.

 **The `redux` core package still works, but today we consider it to be obsolete**.
 All of its APIs are also re-exported from `@reduxjs/toolkit`, and `configureStore` does everything `createStore` does but with better default behavior and configurability.

+It _is_ useful to understand the lower-level concepts, so that you have a better understanding of what Redux Toolkit is doing for you.
+That's why [the "Redux Fundamentals" tutorial shows how Redux works, with no abstractions](../tutorials/fundamentals/part-1-overview.md). _But_, it shows those examples solely as a learning tool, and finishes by showing you how Redux Toolkit simplifies the older hand-written Redux code.

 If you are using the `redux` core package by itself, your code will continue to work. **But, we strongly encourage you to switch over to `@reduxjs/toolkit`, and update your code to use the Redux Toolkit APIs instead!**